Tidytext Basics, Master the core tidytext functions for text

 The output shows each word on its own row.
 The function handles punctuation, lowercase conversion, and special characters automatically.

-Tokenizing by Different Units
+Tokenizing by different units

 Sometimes words are not the right unit.
 The tidytext package supports multiple tokenization strategies.